robertarles/NotesUtil/README.md

 # NotesUtil

-This is my first foray into Swift, my language learning project.
+This is my first foray into Swift, my language learning project (and will not get updated, it's a learning experience only)

 I keep my notes and todo list in markdown format.
 I use Hugo to publish (privately) my notes but needed a way to quickly create archives and journals based on my todo activity.